Pennsylvania Department of Health

 Walton Center Building

-Based on a Medicare/Medicaid Recertification Survey completed on March 11, 2024, it was determined that Deer Meadows Rehabilitation Center - Walton Center Building was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey conducted on October 27, 2025, and completed on November 24, 2025, it was determined that Deer Meadows Rehabilitation Center - Walton Center Building, was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a two-story, Type II (111), protected non-combustible building, that is fully sprinklered.